 If we here at Austin Shoulder Institute recommend you undergo knee replacement surgery due to pain and disability, you may be a little alarmed.
 Surgery is a big step and the process is somewhat mysterious.

 The procedure resurfaces the joint that’s damaged by arthritis.
-Our orthopedic surgeons, Dr. Robert Graham and Dr. Benjamin Szerlip use metal and plastic parts to cover the ends of your bones that form the joint and the kneecap to provide smoother gliding and reduce pain while improving range of motion and function.
+Our orthopedic surgeon, Dr. Robert Graham will use metal and plastic parts to cover the ends of your bones that form the joint and the kneecap to provide smoother gliding and reduce pain while improving range of motion and function.

 Understand what to expect when undergoing knee replacement surgery so you feel confident heading to the operating room.